Character varieties on a four-holed sphere: Introduction

+The generalized Markoff equation can be interpreted as the character variety on a four-holed sphere (as we will see in Subsection 1.3).
+This paper deals with finding a fundamental domain for a group action of the group $\Gamma_\mathbf{k}$ generated by the Vieta involution maps $\mathcal{V}_i$ on the set $V_k(\mathbb{Z})$ of integral solutions for the generalized Markoff equation.
+In general, even for a linear reduction, it is challenging to express a fundamental domain in the set of integral solutions for an equation with at least $3$ variables as a reduced form that satisfies some inequalities\cite{so}.
+This paper examines the decidability (which will be defined below) of the equivalence of solutions in $V_\mathbf{k}(\mathbb{Z})$ under the Vieta involution action (via compositions of $\mathcal{V}_i$'s) and the mapping class group action.

+We start with the motivation.
 Binary quadratic forms historically have played an essential role in number theory.
-One motivated problem is finding representatives of the equivalence classes of binary quadratic forms with the smallest possible coefficients, of which a famous example is Lagrange-Gauss reduction.
-Grunewald and Segal\cite{g-s} generalized this type of question as reduction for arithmetic groups, and this paper is interested in a nonlinear analogue for the Grunewald-Segal algorithm; to be precise, reduction on the generalized Markoff type cubic affine surfaces for the group $\Gamma$ generated by Vieta involution maps.
-Indeed, in the specific case of $a=b=c=0$ and $d=k$ in the generalized Markoff equation (the original version), for each case of $k\neq4$, Ghosh and Sarnak\cite{gs} recently identified the explicit fundamental domain for the set of integral solutions of $x^2+y^2+z^2+xyz=k$.
-In particular, this paper concerns the generalized Markoff type, interpreted as the character varieties on a four-holed sphere.
-Specifically, we show that for given $a,b,c,d\in\mathbb{Z}$, it is decidable whether or not any two integer solutions of the generalized Markoff equations are $\Gamma$-equivalent; furthermore, in the same mapping class group orbit.
-The main results of this paper are: \begin{theorem} For each $k\in\mathbb{A}^4(\mathbb{C})$, it is decidable whether or not $\mathbf{x},\mathbf{y}\in V_k(\mathbb{Z})$ are $\Gamma$-equivalent. \end{theorem} \begin{theorem} For each $k\in\mathbb{A}^4(\mathbb{C})$, it is decidable whether or not $\mathbf{x},\mathbf{y}\in X_k(\Sigma_{0,4},\mathbb{Z})$ are in the same mapping class group orbit. \end{theorem} We define $V_k(\mathbb{Z})$ and $X_k(\Sigma_{0,4})$ in Sections 1.1 and 1.2, respectively.
-The main idea for proofs is introducing graphs associated with a map $\Delta:V_k(\mathbb{Z})\rightarrow\mathbb{Z}_{\geq0}$, dividing $V_k(\mathbb{Z})$ into disjoint sets $\mathfrak{T}(k)$, $\mathfrak{U}(k)$, and $V_k(\mathbb{Z})\setminus(\mathfrak{T}(k)\cup\mathfrak{U}(k))$ (the sets $\mathfrak{T}(k)$ and $\mathfrak{U}(k)$ are defined in Section 2.2), and observing the properties of vertices on the graph depending on the partitions where they belong.
+One classical problem focuses on finding representatives of the equivalence classes of binary quadratic forms with the smallest possible coefficients.
+It is called reduction theory; one of the most famous examples in this theory is Lagrange-Gauss reduction.
+Grunewald and Segal\cite{gs2} constructed an algorithm to decide whether a given homogeneous space for an arithmetic group has an integral point, as a reduction for arithmetic groups.
+In this paper, we deal with a nonlinear analogue of the Grunewald-Segal algorithm; to be precise, we establish a nonlinear reduction on the generalized Markoff type cubic affine surfaces for $\Gamma_\mathbf{k}$-action.
+It is worth mentioning that in the specific case of $\alpha_1=\alpha_2=\alpha_3=0$ and $\beta=k\neq4$ for the generalized Markoff equation, Ghosh and Sarnak\cite{gs} recently found a fundamental domain for $\Gamma_\mathbf{k}$-action on the set of integral solutions for $x^2+y^2+z^2+xyz=k$, expressed in terms of inequalities.